tailwindlabs/tailwindcss/source/docs/pseudo-class-variants.blade.md

 ---

-## Generative Variants for Custom Utilities
+## Generative variants for custom utilities

 You can generate pseudo-class variants for your own custom utilities by wrapping them with the `@@variants` directive in your CSS: